microsoft/reverse-proxy/docs/docfx/articles/getting-started.md

 # Getting Started with YARP

 YARP is designed as a library that provides the core proxy functionality which you can then customize by adding or replacing modules.
 YARP is currently provided as a NuGet package and code snippets.
 We plan on providing a project template and pre-built exe in the future.

 YARP is implemented on top of .NET Core infrastructure and is usable on Windows, Linux or MacOS.
 Development can be done with the SDK and your favorite editor, [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/) or [Visual Studio Code](https://code.visualstudio.com/).

 YARP 2.0.0 supports ASP.NET Core 6.0 and newer.
 You can download the .NET SDK from https://dotnet.microsoft.com/download/dotnet/.

 Visual Studio support for .NET 6 is included in Visual Studio 2022.

 ### Create a new project

+A complete version of the project built using the steps below can be found at [Minimal YARP Sample](https://github.com/microsoft/reverse-proxy/tree/release/latest/samples/ReverseProxy.Minimal.Sample).
+For a version that does not use [top-level statements](https://docs.microsoft.com/dotnet/csharp/fundamentals/program-structure/top-level-statements), see the [Basic YARP Sample](https://github.com/microsoft/reverse-proxy/tree/release/latest/samples/BasicYarpSample).

 Start by creating an "Empty" ASP.NET Core application using the command line: